WeeSee/yii2-translation-utility/README.md

 * gets user input of translated message (new message or google translated message),
 * saves translated messages in the target language folder

+This utility does not have to installed in the Yii2 folder.
+Install it anywhere outside (e.g. in a user ./tmp folder).

 # Installation